 Westridge Elementary utilizes a variety of opportunities to meaningfully engage families in their children's education and to keep them informed of their children's learning progress.
 Title I staff hosts an annual meeting to review Westridge's school-wide plan and goals, parent/student/staff compact and parent involvement policy with the community.
 Title III staff hold monthly parent involvement nights for EL families and provide translation services for Title I/Parent/Teacher Organization (PTO) programs as well as individual parent/teacher conferences.
 School-wide and grade-level written communications are provided to all families in English and Spanish.
 Parent conferences are held each semester to review student's progress within the curriculum and present results of standardized testing.
 Standards based report cards are sent home quarterly.
 Parents of students identified as exhibiting academic or behavioral difficulties are invited to all Achievement Monitoring Process (AMP) meetings to discuss strategy implementation.
-Quarterly school-wide family learning nights are held along with annual grade level Academic Parent Teacher Team meetings to provide families with opportunities to increase knowledge of the curriculum and their student's progress within it.
 Student attendance letters are sent according to district policy, and parents are contacted when warranted in issues involving student discipline.
 There are a variety of school/family communication tools to inform parents of parent involvement activities including school web site, PTO Facebook, written notices, and ParentSquare.